 MB BCh BAO, MRCS, PhD (Surgical Science), FRCS

-Daniel McGrath qualified from Queen’s University, Belfast.
-He completed his general surgical training in the Cambridge / East Anglian region.
-This culminated in a prestigious Laparoscopic Fellowship, at St. Mark’s Hospital, Harrow.
-During the fellowship he was trained in Enhanced Recovery after surgery.
-This was all preceded by a period of research into many aspects of bowel cancer, about which he published widely.
+I qualified from Queen’s University, Belfast.
+I completed my general surgical training in the Cambridge/East Anglian region.
+This culminated in a prestigious Laparoscopic Fellowship at St Mark’s Hospital, Harrow.
+During the fellowship, I was trained in Enhanced Recovery after surgery.
+This was all preceded by a period of research into many aspects of bowel cancer, which was published widely.
 This research was carried out in Australia and resulted in the award of a PhD (Doctor of Philosophy).
-Daniel also provides training for courses held at the Royal College of Surgeons, Edinburgh and St. Mark’s Hospital.

-Daniel’s sub-speciality training is in Colorectal Surgery, providing up-to-date treatments for anal and rectal disorders, as well as bowel cancer and inflammatory bowel disease.
-Where appropriate all major surgery will be carried out laparoscopically (keyhole).
-This is also true for hernias and gall bladder disease.
-He also provides diagnostic and therapeutic endoscopic procedures (flexible telescopes) including OGD, Flexible Sigmoidoscopy and Colonoscopy.
+My sub-specialty training is in Colorectal Surgery, providing up-to-date treatments for anal and rectal disorders, as well as bowel cancer and inflammatory bowel disease.
+Where appropriate, all major surgery will be carried out laparoscopically (keyhole).
+This is also true for hernias and gallbladder disease.
+I also provide diagnostic and therapeutic endoscopic procedures (flexible telescopes) including OGD, Flexible Sigmoidoscopy and Colonoscopy.

 Some of the principal treatments carried out by Mr Daniel McGrath at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Dunedin Hospital.